 - California Relay Service: 711

 If you are a Rehabilitation Client, contact your counselor to determine your eligibility.

-For your convenience, here is a listing of current LEAP exams being offered.
+Here is a listing of current LEAP exams being offered.
 Once on this page, enter “LEAP” in the search engine.

 Applying for Job Openings

 Once you have taken a LEAP exam for a particular classification, you will be placed on a LEAP hiring list and are eligible to start applying for job openings in that particular classification.
-To search for job openings, visit the California State Jobs website and search for the classification in which you have established eligibility.
-For more information on how to apply at EDD, visit the How to Get a State Jobpage.
+To search for job openings, visit California State Jobs and search for that classification.

 LEAP on the Job Testing